fsharpworks/fsharpworks.github.io/articles/six-years-of-teaching-fsharp.md

-In our second iteration, we took a lot of inspiration from Don Syme's talk [Succeeding with Functional-first Programming in Industry](https://vimeo.com/68226717) and we focused much more on application areas where F# has been used in the industry.
+In our second iteration, we took a lot of inspiration from Don Syme's talk [Succeeding with Functional-first Programming in Industry](https://vimeo.com/68226717) and focused much more on application areas where F# has been used in the industry.
 On the technical side, this still means using many functional programming concepts, but we restructured the course to talk more about subjects such as data analytics, domain-specific languages and testing.